awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 Note the following details about this policy:
 + Unlike key policies, IAM policy statements do not contain the `Principal` element\.
 In IAM policies, the principal is the identity to which the policy is attached\.
 + The `Resource` element in the IAM policy identifies the CMK that the principal can use\.
-To specify a CMK, add its [Amazon Resource Name \(ARN\)](control-access-overview.md#kms-resources-operations) to the `Resource` element\.
-You can specify more than one CMK in the policy statement\.
+To specify a CMK, add its [key ARN](concepts.md#key-id-alias-ARN) or an [alias ARN](concepts.md#key-id-alias-ARN) to the `Resource` element\.
+The key ARN, alias ARN, and CMK are always in the same account\.
++ You can specify more than one CMK in the `Resource` element\.
 But if you don't specify particular CMKs in the `Resource` element, you might inadvertently give access to more CMKs than you intend\.
 + To allow the external user to use the CMK with [AWS services that integrate with AWS KMS,](https://aws.amazon.com/kms/features/#AWS_Service_Integration) you might need to add permissions to the key policy or the IAM policy\.
-For details, see [Using External CMKs with AWS Services](#cross-account-service)\.
+For details, see [Using external CMKs with AWS services](#cross-account-service)\.

-For more information about working with IAM policies, see [Using IAM Policies](iam-policies.md)\.
+For more information about working with IAM policies, see [Using IAM policies](iam-policies.md)\.

-## Creating CMKs that Other Accounts Can Use<a name="cross-account-console"></a>
+## Creating CMKs that other accounts can use<a name="cross-account-console"></a>

 When you use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation create a CMK, you can use its `Policy` parameter to specify a [key policy](#cross-account-key-policy) that gives an external account, or external users and roles, permission to use the CMK\.
 You must also add [IAM policies](#cross-account-iam-policy) in the external account that delegate these permissions to the account's users and roles, even when users and roles are specified in the key policy\.
 You can change the key policy at any time by using the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation\.